5/5

 • Sociability

-A tendency toward social interaction, communication, and being around other people.
+Enjoyment of social contact, conversation, and being around people.

 References

-M. Kuhlman, M. Zuckerman et al. A cross-cultures shortened form of the ZKPQ
+M. Kuhlman, M. Zuckerman et al. A cross-cultural shortened form of the ZKPQ

 Instructions

-You are offered a series of statements that people might use to describe themselves.
-Read each statement and decide whether or not it describes you.
+You will see a series of statements people sometimes use to describe themselves.
+Read each one and decide whether it is true or false for you.

 Disclaimer

-Note this test is provided strictly for informational, educational and entertainment purposes and should not be used for making any decision.
-It is not intended to be a psychological advice of any kind, and come without any guarantee of accuracy or validity.
+This questionnaire is provided for information, education, and entertainment only.
+It should not be used as a basis for important decisions.
+It is not psychological advice and is offered without any guarantee of accuracy or fitness for a particular purpose.

 1. I do not like to waste time just sitting around and relaxing.